-- Open the [Printer Settings] tab in Slic3r and choose the Custom G-code menu. - Activate the End G-code editor by clicking into the text field. - Position the cursor in the last line before the; /END-GCODE entry. - Enter the command M104 S0 T2 This will set the heating elements of the build chamber to a temperature of 0 °C. - Enter the command M140 S0 This will deactivate the print be

-This will deactivate the print bed as the last action of the current G-code.
+- Open the [Printer Settings] tab in Slic3r and choose the Custom G-code menu. - Activate the End G-code editor by clicking into the text field. - Position the cursor in the last line before the; /END-GCODE entry. - Enter the command M104 S0 T2 This will set the heating elements of the build chamber to a temperature of 0 °C. - Enter the command M140 S0 This will deactivate the print bed as the last action of the current G-code.